 )

-For Type Time_domain, because outputs will be generated for each block (instance of wave_size data being processed by the AMI_GetWave model, preceded by a single execution of the AMI_Init function), the AMI_output_parameters_file will consist of groups of parameters which are repeated in each group; the parameters output from the first instance of wave_size data will be appended to the parameters output from execution of the AMI_Init function, the parameters output from the second instance of wave_size data will be appended to the output of the first, the third will be appended to the output of the second, and so on.
+For Type Time_domain, because outputs will be generated for each group, or “block”, of wave_size samples being processed by the AMI_GetWave model, the AMI_output_parameters_file will consist of groups of parameters which are repeated in each group, with different values as appropriate; the parameters output from the first instance of wave_size data will be appended to the parameters output from execution of the AMI_Init function, the parameters output from the second instance of wave_size data will be appended to the output of the first, the third will be appended to the output of the second, and so on.
 Each parameter in each block of output parameters shall be preceded by an integer block index value, starting with one and increasing by one with each subsequent block added.
 This preserves the data for each block allowing correlation of output data as it changes across blocks.

 (<root name>